fvilarinho/base-image/README.md

 ========

 This a base image to build Docker containers.
-It's based on Alpine Linux and contains a basic structure/tool for a container such as:
+It's based on Alpine Linux and contains a basic structure and tools for a container such as:

 - `bash / bash-completion`
 - `vim / jq`